jasonmacduffie/isles-of-maga/oza.md

 ### The Kulzari Tribe

 The biggest threat looming over Koda right now are Orcs attacks.
 The Kulzari tribe used to live over the entire island of Oza, but since the colonization they have been pushed further and further into the diminishing Cliffwood in the west and Enswood in the east.
 Although they have always tried to fight back, for a long time they gave up and allowed the new settlers to stay while still protecting the remaining forest.
 However, a few years ago, the Kulzari Tribe has changed its ways and has started expanding its territory outside of the forest.
-They can sometimes be seen at the edges of forest trying to replant trees with the goal of covering the entire island with woods once more.
 This has lead to several conflicts, some initiated by the Republicans and some initiated by the Orcs.
-The guards in Koda are on edge as a result.
+The guards in Koda are on edge as a result, although the Orcs have yet to launch a full-blown attack against a Republican town.

 ### Cultists of Vitarum